vigetlabs/sxsw-learn-react/lessons/0-intro/README.md

 # Introducing React

-Before we dive into React Native, we need to lay down a foundation with React itself.
-Over the course of the next few lessons, we'll walk through the
+This workshop is about React Native, that means we first need to establish a foundation with React.
+Over the course of the next few lessons, we'll walk through the following:
-following:

 1. React Elements and Components
 2. Props and State
 3. JSX (JavaScript XML Syntax)
 4. Component Lifecycle Methods
 5. Events

 ## Heads up